The Human Centipede (First Sequence): Plot

 Lindsay and Jenny, tourists from New York visiting Germany, get a flat tire on their way to a night club and seek help at the house of misanthropic, psychopathic surgeon Dr. Josef Heiter.
-He drugs the women with Rohypnol and kidnaps them to a makeshift medical ward.
-Heiter kills a kidnapped truck driver after Heiter informs him he is "not a match".
+He drugs the women with Rohypnol in their water and locks them up in a makeshift medical ward.
 Heiter also abducts Japanese tourist Katsuro.

 Heiter is a retired world-renowned expert at separating Siamese twins, but dreams of making new creatures by sewing humans together.
 He says he will surgically connect his three victims mouth-to-anus, so that they share a single digestive system.
 His prior experiment, the 3Dog, conjoined three Rottweilers into a "Siamese triplet"; all three dogs died following the operation.
 Heiter has moved on to using human subjects.

 After Lindsay tries to escape and fails, Heiter decides to make her the middle part of the centipede, the most painful position for the healing process, as punishment.
-Heiter performs the surgery, placing Katsuro at the lead, Lindsay at the middle and Jenny at the rear; he removes both the upper and lower front teeth and lips of Lindsay and Jenny, and mutilates the buttocks of Katsuro and Lindsay to provide access to the rectums.
+Heiter performs the surgery, placing Katsuro at the lead, Lindsay at the middle and Jenny at the rear; mutilating the mouths of Lindsay and Jenny and stitching each to the anus of the person in front.
 He severs the ligaments of his victims' knees to prevent leg extension, forcing his victims to crawl.